 City trip Culture Europe Featured Gastronomy The Netherlands

-Amsterdam-Noord: 11 great tips for a visit to the trendiest neighbourhood in Amsterdam
+Amsterdam-Noord: 11 great things to do in Amsterdam’s trendiest neighbourhood

 Over the past few decades, Amsterdam-Noord evolved from a district where nobody wanted to be seen into one of the hippest neighbourhoods in Amsterdam.
 Trot Op! crossed the IJ on the ferry and visited all of the coolest attractions in Amsterdam-Noord.